-Great Labor Force
+Great Labour Force

-Singapore has an attractive, world-class, and hard-working labor force.
+Singapore has an attractive, world-class, and hard-working labour force.
 Great employees are needed for any business to succeed.
 Singapore is a knowledge-based economy and its labor force is educated and professionally qualified.

 Singapore is one of the top destinations for entrepreneurs seeking to expand on an international level.
-Singapore is a country focused on continued economic growth, so it pushes to provide entrepreneurs with an environment where they can grow their businesses for continued success.
+It focuses on continued economic growth in various key sectors, pushing to provide entrepreneurs with an environment where they can grow their businesses for continued success.

 Take advantage of the business opportunities that exist in Singapore.
 You may soon find that the opportunity to build a business will no longer be so easy to take advantage of when more entrepreneurs learn about the vibrant business environment in Singapore.

-Planning to Start a business in Singapore?
+Planning to start a business in Singapore?